h-vn/draft-ietf-radext-radiusv11/draft-dekok-radext-radiusv11.md

 The following items are left unchanged from traditional TLS-based transports for RADIUS:

-* the RADIUS packet header is the same size, and the Code, Identifier, and Length fields ({{RFC2865}} Section 3) all have the same meaning as before
+* the RADIUS packet header is the same size, and the Code and Length fields ({{RFC2865}} Section 3) have the same meaning as before,

 * All attributes which do not use MD5-based obfuscation methods are encoded using the normal RADIUS methods, and have the same meaning as before,

 * As this extension is a transport profile for one "hop" (client to server connection), it does not impact any other connection used by a client or server.
-The only systems which are aware that this transport profile is in use are the client and server which have negotiated the extension on a particular shared connection.
+The only systems which are aware that this transport profile is in use are the client and server which have negotiated the use of this extension on a particular shared connection.

 * This extension uses the same ports (2083/tcp and 2083/udp) which are defined for RADIUS/TLS {{RFC6614}} and RADIUS/DTLS {{RFC7360}}.